TakoData/tako-wordpress-plugin/tako/README.txt

    access themes and other data specific to the enterprise account.

 For support or additional questions, please reach out to hello@trytako.com.

+== Changelog ==

+= 1.0 =
+- Initial release.
+Allows embedding of responsive data-driven visualizations from Tako.
+- Tested up to WordPress 5.9.3.

+= 1.1 =
+- Tested on WordPress versions up to 6.4.3.